-Passengers traveling on Brussels Metro must now validate their tickets both at entry and at exit points at stations, similar to the city’s premetro system.
+Travellers on Brussels Metro must now validate their tickets both at entry and at exit points at stations, similar to the city’s Premetro system.

-Starting this month, Brussels’ public transport operator STIB-MIVB installed new gates at Joséphine-Charlotte et Gribaumont station on Line 1, with 15 more stations planned to be ready by the end of 2018.
+Starting this month, Brussels’ public transport operator STIB-MIVB installed new gates at one station, with 15 more stations planned to be ready by the end of 2018.

-The data from the validation gates will also be used to better understand consumer behaviour in order to improve services.
+The data from the validation gates will also be used to better understand customer behaviour, to improve services.

-Brussels Metro’s fare evasion rate is higher than 5% each year, amounting to millions of euros in losses.
+Brussels Metro fare evasion rate is higher than 5% each year, amounting to millions of euros in losses.
 “This amount could be better spent improving the service.
-Subscription or not, validating your MOBIB card is mandatory for every trip”, the company adds.
+Subscription or not, validating your MOBIB card is mandatory for every trip”, the company says.